 If you’re here, you may have seen the Qubestove pizza oven pop up on social media or on pizza making discussion groups.
 Backed by a successful Kickstarter campaign, lots of people are talking about this oven and a few of its relatively unique features.
-So is the Qubestove worthy of all the hype?
+So is the Qubestove worthy of all the hype, and does it rank among the best pizza ovens on the market?

 The Qubestove (by Q-Stove) is a unique pizza oven with several interesting features.
 Unfortunately, due to some inexplicable design choices, I find it hard to recommend.
 The automatic rotating baking stone (designed to avoid a few seconds of rotating by hand) is trying to solve a problem that doesn’t exist.
 By consequence, the round pizza stone required for rotation introduces some new problems: a smaller baking surface, difficulty launching a pizza onto the stone, and various maintenance issues.